-You're here to find the most powerful laptops of 2020, and below we've put together exactly that.
+You're here to find the most powerful laptops, and below we've put together exactly that.
 These fantastic mobile workstations boast massive amounts of power into slim and light designs, and they are ideal for handling high workloads.
 Unsurprisingly, the most powerful translates into the fastest laptops too.

-Lets be honest – the most powerful laptops aren't going to be suitable for all users.
+The most powerful laptops were never going to be suitable for all users.
 These fastest laptops below are high-powered machines that can cope with a lot of work thrown at them.
 They're ideal for creatives that work with big files, moving a lot of data around, and the price point reflects that.
 If you're looking for something a little slower paced at a lower price point, check out our round up of the best cheap laptop deals.

 The latest generation of processors with up to 12 CPU cores means the most powerful laptops can perform every bit as well as desktops.
 The best graphics cards you can get in laptops are now on another level as well.
 Some laptops will now offer full-fat desktop cards, not the weaker mobile versions that were once the only option.
 If you want to compare, take a look at our guide to the best computers for graphic design.